Who Is This Training Designed For?

 Our Peer-led Support Group training module provides comprehensive support to Community Health Workers who will be working in programs with a Support Group Facilitation component.
 This training program is modeled after the training programs used for our Community Health Worker Domestic Violence Support Group and Sexual Assault Education & Support programs.
 Prior experience as a Community Health Worker is not required for participation in this training.

 An MHP Salud training expert will request information about your Community Health Worker program and conduct a pre-training meeting to personalize the training to match your organization’s needs and specific program.

 What Is Included?

-The Mental Health Education Training includes a comprehensive training for Community Health Workers in a mental health education program or in program that involves a mental health component AND a key skills Supervisor training for supervisors of mental health education program staff.
+The Peer-led Support Group training includes a comprehensive training for Community Health Workers in a support group program or in a program that involves a support group facilitation component AND a key skills Supervisor training for supervisors of the support group staff.